A Continuous-Time Perspective on Global Acceleration for Monotone Equation Problems: Continuous-Time Accelerated Rescaled Gradient Systems

+In the context of ME problems, it is arguable that this residue function serves as a more suitable optimality criterion than the celebrated merit function which was introduced by~\citet{Nesterov-2007-Dual}, generalizing the function gap in convex optimization problems~\citep{Facchinei-2007-Finite}.

-We are now ready to present our main results on the global convergence rate estimation in terms of the restricted merit function in Eq.~\eqref{def:merit-function} and the residue function in Eq.~\eqref{def:residue-function}. \begin{theorem} Suppose that $(x, v, s): [0, +\infty) \mapsto \HCal \times \HCal \times \HCal$ is a global solution of the rescaled gradient dynamical system in Eq.~\eqref{sys:DE}.
-Then we have
+We are now ready to present our main results on the global convergence rate estimation in terms of the residue function in Eq.~\eqref{def:residue-function}. \begin{theorem} Suppose that $(x, v, s): [0, +\infty) \mapsto \HCal \times \HCal \times \HCal$ is a global solution of the accelerated rescaled gradient system with a fixed $p \geq 1$.
+Then, we have